hasandida/DSA210-Project-Fall2025/README.md

 * **Baron Nashor:** The most powerful neutral monster.
 Killing it grants a temporary, powerful buff that helps the entire team push into the enemys base to win the game.
 The dataset tracks these objectives as `firstBaron` and `totalBaronKills`.
 * **Dragons:** A series of monsters that grant small but permanent statistical buff to the entire team.
 Collecting four dragons grants a "Dragon Soul" a very powerful, permanent buff.
 The dataset tracks these objectives as `firstDragon` and `totalDragonKills`.
-* **Rift Herald:** An early-game monster that can be summoned to charge at enemy towers, dealing massive damage and helping gain an early gold lead.
+* **Rift Herald:** An early game monster that can be summoned to charge at enemy towers, dealing massive damage and helping gain an early gold lead.
 The dataset tracks this objective as `firstRiftHerald`.

 #### Basic Objectives (Map Control & Milestones)